-Click Curtin Admission Pathways to see what Curtin offers:
+Click Pathway Finder to see what Curtin offers:

-- Portfolio Entry Alternative entry is available for selected courses for those who can demonstrate equivalence to Curtin's ATAR entry through the submission of a portfolio that demonstrates evidence of academic achievements, qualifications and ability. - StepUp to Curtin Scheme is a collaboration of two Alternative Access Schemes, StepUp Entry and StepUp Equity Adjustment Admission Pathway (StepUp Bonus).
+- 1. Portfolio Entry Alternative entry is available for selected courses for those who can demonstrate equivalence to Curtin's ATAR entry through the submission of a portfolio that demonstrates evidence of academic achievements, qualifications and ability. - StepUp to Curtin Scheme is a collaboration of two Alternative Access Schemes, StepUp Entry and StepUp Equity Adjustment Admission Pathway (StepUp Bonus).
 Both schemes provide ATAR adjustment factors based on circumstances or location. - 3.
-Special Consideration Special consideration allows applicants whose educational achievements have been compromised or disadvantaged by external factors to have their admission considered in light of those factors. - 4.
-Enabling programs For students who do not meet Curtin's admission criteria, a range of enabling programs are available: - a) Business, humanities or health: if you wish to qualify for entry into a range of undergraduate degrees in the areas of business, humanities or health at Curtin, please refer to the UniReady Enabling Program. - b) Science, engineering or health: if you intend to pursue an undergraduate degree in the area of science, engineering or health, please refer to the Bachelor of Science (Multidisciplinary Science) or the Enabling Course in Science, Engineering and Health. - c) Aboriginal or Torres Strait Islander people: if you are of Aboriginal or Torres Strait Islander descent, please refer to the Indigenous Tertiary Enabling Course or the Indigenous Pre-Medicine and Health Sciences Enabling Course. - d) English language proficiency: if you haven't met Curtin's English language proficiency but meet the other admission criteria, please refer to the English Language Enabling course. - 5.
+Special Consideration Special consideration allows applicants whose educational achievements have been compromised or disadvantaged by external factors to have their admission considered considering those factors. - 4.
+UniReady Enabling Program For students who do not meet Curtin's admission criteria, a range of enabling programs are available. - 5.
 Higher Education Diploma Programs - a.
 Curtin College provides qualifications ranging from pre-university to diploma programs.
 These qualifications guarantee a place in the second year of the related Bachelor degree, subject to meeting progression rules and admission criteria. - b.
-North Metropolitan TAFE Transition into university by studying the units of Higher Education Diploma of Commerce North Metropolitan TAFE.
-You'll then be able to enter into the second year of our Bachelor of Commerce armed with the required academic skills. - c.
 TAFE (VET) and other AQF Qualifications With qualifications from TAFE or another Australian Qualification Framework (AQF) recognised institution, you may meet Curtin's minimum academic admission criteria, enabling you to get into university.
 You may also be eligible for Credit for Recognised Learning (CRL) which enables you to be exempt from completing some units, and you may be able to finish your degree in a shorter amount of time.